clarinsi/csmtiser/README.md

 python normalise.py text_to_normalise.txt
 ```

 The output is available in ```text_to_normalise.txt.norm```.
 If tokenisation or truecasing are performed during data preparation, the reverse processes are run at the end of the normalisation process.
-Notice that detruecasing our exemplary datset does not make much sense, but is, again performed for showcasing purposes.